rgrannell1/kea/BUGS.md

 - [ ] #21 ensure that the right-hand of a x_()$method call is always a valid input for that method; currently incorrect types are allowed.
 - [ ] #22 change map -> xmap in pluck
-- [ ] 23 alias x...l methods with x ..., to prevent user typos.
+- [ ] #23 alias x...l methods with x ..., to prevent user typos.
+- [ ] #24 check xUntil and xWhile logical handling.

 ### Done: